Nadelgren/mpLCP_solver/readme.txt

 dissertation titled, "Solution Techniques for Classes of Biobjective and Parametric Programs" (https://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=2755&context=all_dissertations).
 This code was primarily written by Nathan Adelgren in 2016 during work on his PhD at Clemson University.
-Since that time, minor edits have been made based on helpful comments from Pubudu Jayasekara and Margaret Wiecek.
+Since that time, edits have been made based on helpful comments from colleagues.

 This implementation was programmed using MATLAB and requires both the symbolic and optimization toolboxes.
 The program will not function if either of these toolboxes are unavailable.
 This program